 First, let's take a look at the pros of working as a 1099 independent contractor (many of which highlight the cons of being a W2 employee).

 When working for yourself, you get to determine when, where, and how much you work each day.
 You have no boss to set the boundaries for you.
 You are your own boss.
 You choose when you work, how you work, and who works for you (if anyone at all).

-However, being your own boss takes a hefty dose of self-discipline to be successful at it.
+That said, being your own boss takes a hefty dose of self-discipline to be successful at it.
 You’ll need to set regular hours and adhere to a schedule you set for yourself, which is no small task.

 Better work-life balance

 Gone are the days when you had mandatory overtime to get a project completed because a co-worker was sick or didn’t pull their weight.
 No more losing hours each day because you’re stuck in traffic on your daily commute to and from work.

 These precious hours lost can now be invested in your well-being.
 Whether it be more time for exercise or better availability to your kids when they get home from school, you’ll enjoy having a better balance between your job and your personal life.
 This can be very beneficial to both your physical and mental health.

 Of course, you still ultimately have clients, deadlines, and budgets to answer to.
 But as your own boss, you hold far greater control and influence over what your clients, deadlines, and budgets look like than you would if you were working at a bigger company as a W2 employee — full of other W2 employees who you are constantly under pressure to compete with in order to get that next big raise, promotion, or opportunity.